 Getting a Motorhome (or Campervan, or RV!) is exciting… but then you have to fill it!
-You need to consider weight allowances, storage and usefulness- and sometimes that can just be a bit daunting!!
+You need to consider payload and motorhome weight allowances, storage and usefulness- and sometimes that can just be a bit daunting!!
 Still, we're here for you!
 Here's our Motorhome & Campervan Essential Kit packing list- take lots of notes and start making your own!

 Campervan Essential Kit- Packing List